Carrara

 Carrara was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Carrara's population showed higher linguistic diversity than most local markets, with 13.1% speaking a language other than English at home.
-Born overseas, 29.5% of Carrara residents were not Australian-born.
-Christianity was the dominant religion in Carrara, accounting for 51.7%.
+Carrara's population showed higher linguistic diversity, with 13.1% speaking a language other than English at home, compared to the majority of local markets.
+Born overseas, 29.5% of Carrara residents were born outside Australia.
+Christianity was the predominant religion in Carrara, comprising 51.7% of its population.

 Frequently Asked Questions - Diversity